jeroenterheerdt/HAsmartirrigation/README.md

 ## Getting Monthly ET values
 To get the monthly ET values use http://www.rainmaster.com/historicET.aspx, http://wcatlas.iwmi.org/results.asp or another source that has this information for your area.

-## TODO
-- figure out if we need to follow UTC or local time for getting final adjusted run time